oasysgames/oasys-docs/docs/techdocs/2-technologies/2-verse-layer/2-1-wallet.md

 Proposer wallet need to read block chain process, so it need to use hot wallet only.
 Proposer address is written in Hub-Layer's optimism contract, and allow approved address only.
 If key is leaked, builder need to update approved address on contract.

-## **Deligator**
+## **Delegator**

-Deligator can deligate tokens onto specific address.
-Deligator can stake onto Hub layer's owner's account or, Verse layer's Builder account.
+Delegator can deligate tokens onto specific address.
+Delegator can stake onto Hub layer's owner's account or, Verse layer's Builder account.